cftp/twitter-tracker/readme.txt

 == Upgrade Notice ==

-= v3.3 =
+= v3.3.2 =

 Fixes the plugin to work with Twitter's new API (and new constraints).
 After installing this update, you will be prompted to authorise with Twitter, just follow the prompts.
+Also adds an option to work with Emoji.

 == Change Log ==

+= v3.3.2 =

+Thursday 27 June 2013

+* Now uses Twitter's API v1.1 (requires someone to authenticate their account with Twitter)
+* Adds the ability to show or filter out Emoji

 = v3.2.1 =